kwat0308/pbmo/README.md

 ## Testing for performance

 Performance tests can be run by **python tests/test_from_nparray.py** and **python tests/test_from_datafile.py**, where tests are run by using numpy arrays or constructed data files as valid inputs respectively.
-The user input requires the maximum matrix dimension (n) for a square matrix.
+The maximum matrix dimension (n) for a n-by-n matrix is set to 1000.
 A plot showing the performance as a function of dimension will be displayed.
 The constructed numpy array / datafile will have random values from 0-1 as elements with the provided shape.
 Available flags:
 - **--verbosity, -v**: Set verbosity level (integer from 0-4).
 Default is 0.
 - **--debug, -d**: Activate debugging mode.
 Sets verbosity to level 4 and presets maximum dimension (n) to 10.